peteroupc/peteroupc.github.io/colorgen.md

 >         return (max(rl1,rl2)+0.05)/(min(rl1,rl2)+0.05)
 >     END METHOD
 >
 > For 8-bpc encoded sRGB colors, `RelLum(color)` is effectively equivalent to `LuminanceSRGB(color)`, but with the WCAG using a different version of `SRGBToLinear`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8-bpc colors.
+In general, under the WCAG, a contrasting color is one whose contrast ratio with another color is 4.5 or greater (or 7 or greater for a stricter conformance level).

 **Opacity.** In certain industries, a material's _contrast ratio_ or _opacity_ can be found by dividing the Y component of the material's [**XYZ color**](#CIE_XYZ) measured over a black surface by the Y component of the material's XYZ color measured over a white surface.
 Details of the measurement depend on the industry and material.